At Ballot Box and In Court, Reformers Shake System

-For while partisan gerrymandering still operates in 39 states, it is broadly on the defensive – replaced by independent commissions or politically neutral bodies in ten states; targeted by grass roots reform movements in nine more states; challenged by lawsuits in six states; and completely outlawed by a voter referendum in Florida.
+At present, partisan gerrymandering still operates in 35 states, but it is under fire and on the defensive – having been replaced by independent commissions or politically neutral bodies in 15 states; being targeted now or recently by grass roots reform movements in 7 more states; and challenged by lawsuits in 8 states.
+In some states, like Pennsylvania or Virginia, the challenge comes mostly from Democratic voters and lawmakers.
+But in other states, like Maryland, Republican Gov. Larry Hogan and Republican voters are the ones pressing for reform and filing suit.

-The court rejected a lawsuit filed by Arizona’s Republican-dominated legislature challenging the constitutional legitimacy of the independent redistricting commission, which was established by a referendum of Arizona voters in 2000.
-The legislature argued that it alone was given power by the U.S. Constitution to set the rules for elections.
-But the high court disagreed.
+Arizona’s Republican-dominated legislature filed suit challenging the constitutional legitimacy of the state’s independent redistricting commission, which was established by a referendum of Arizona voters in 2000.
+The legislature argued that under the U.S. Constitution, the state legislature – and only the state legislature – was empowered to set the rules for elections.
+But the high court rejecting the legislature’s lawsuit.

 Writing for the 5-4 majority on June 29, 2015, Justice Ruth Bader Ginsburg asserted that “the animating principle of our Constitution is that the people themselves are the originating source of all the powers of government.”
 In Arizona, the high court ruled, voters were exercising the state’s legislative power through a popular referendum authorized by the Arizona constitution.